stsievert/salmon/_sources/samplers.rst.txt

 use all previous responses collected to determine the next query that will help improve the embedding the most.

+If quality embeddings are desired, the benchmarks at ":ref:`experiments`" are likely of interest, as are the FAQs on ":ref:`random_vs_active`" and ":ref:`adaptiveconfig`" However, quality embeddings may not always be of
-This may not always be of interest: sometimes, the goal is not to generate a good embedding, but rather to see how well the crowd agrees with each other, or to make sure participants don't influence each other (and each response is independent of other responses).
+interest: sometimes, the goal is not to generate a good embedding, but rather to see how well the crowd agrees with each other, or to make sure participants don't influence each other (and each response is independent of other responses).
 Here's a rule of thumb:

 .. note::